James4Ever0/notes/Create sparse matrix based liquid state machine.md

 ---
 title: Create sparse matrix based liquid state machine
 created: '2023-11-14T13:58:28.712Z'
-modified: '2023-11-14T15:39:15.153Z'
+modified: '2023-11-14T15:40:27.892Z'
 ---

 # Create sparse matrix based liquid state machine

-use `tensorly` to create random sparse tensor and eye sparse tensor with ease, which could be numpy only.
+use `tensorly` to create random sparse tensor and eye sparse tensor with ease, which could be numpy only, and requires the `sparse` package, and slow.

 `scipy`, `pytorch`, `tensorflow`, `jax` all support sparse tensor construction but advanced apis are not.